fahimscirex/fahimscirex.github.io/content/post/linux/setup-cloudflare-warp.md

 - WARP
 bigimg: [{ src: "/img/cover.webp" }]
 ---
-Cloudflare's Warp is an great service to re-route DNS query and bypass blocked website.
+Cloudflare's Warp is a great service to re-route DNS query and bypass blocked website.
 Though it has clients for Windows, Mac, Android, IOS it doesn't have a Warp client for Linux.
 Still we can use an unofficial client to get our work done.

 ## WGCF